 - Sometimes over emphasis on formal language

-Summary: Pimsleur is an audio language learning course organized by level and made up of 30 minute lessons.
+Pimsleur is an audio language learning course organized by level and made up of 30 minute lessons.
 The levels are designed to be worked through once a day lesson by lesson.

-Pimsleur’s method is a well researched and organized approach to language learning that uses techniques based on actual linguist and psychological research.
+Pimsleur’s method is a well researched and organized approach to learning that uses techniques based on actual linguist and psychological research.

 But Pimsleur is much more than a collection of stock audio phrases.
 The course is literally designed to get you thinking, reading, and producing your own answers in your target language.

 If you buy the audio courses outright their price is a little high, but with the new version you're given full access to any single language for a monthly subscription, so you can pay as you go or even stop the subscription once you've met your learning goals.
+This is a much better deal in the long term.

 Pimsleur’s website offers a free week of full access to their course.
 Working through the lessons is the best to find out if Pimsleur is a course that’ll work for you, so definitely check out the free one week trial.